 4:3 - In the same way we also, when we were children, were enslaved to the elementary principles of the world.

 Comments: Paul now switches to the personal pronoun “we” to intimately identify with his audience.
 He too was a son of Avraham according to the flesh.
 He too was an heir, yet was treated like a slave until arriving at personal trust in Yeshua.
 Jewish ethnicity was found to be lacking of true covenant membership short of embracing faith in the Promised Seed.
 He stops to explain this slavery lest his audience misunderstand the analogy.
 Isra'el was, to one extent or another, always in slavery, even though she, at the time of Paul’s letter, dwelled in the Land of her forefathers.
-Now, the Zionists of Paul’s day would not easily argue about such slavery, pointing to Rome as her captor, yet Paul wanted his readers to come to an even more personal and pertinent realization that outside of personal trust in Yeshua they were slaves to the stoicheion stoicei'on of the very world around them!
+Now, the Zionists of Paul’s day would not easily argue about such slavery, pointing to Rome as her captor, yet Paul wanted his readers to come to an even more personal and pertinent realization that outside of personal trust in Yeshua they were slaves to the stoicheion stoicei'on of the very world around them (4:8-9 below reveals these to be demons)!
 In fact, the Stoics were those ancient Greek philosophers that the religious Hebrews were attempting to avoid becoming like!
-Yet Paul now reveals that outside of the regeneration offered by the Spirit of the Messiah a person was a legal heir (a slave) to the baser principles of human nature, complete with all of its ugliness, something surely shocking to the candidate of righteousness.
+Yet Paul now reveals that outside of the regeneration offered by the Spirit of the Messiah a person was a legal heir (a slave) to even the baser principles of fallen human nature, complete with all of its ugliness, something surely shocking to the candidate of righteousness.

 4:4 - But when the fullness of time had come, God sent forth his Son, born of woman, born under the Law,